 Brian and I love to get off the beaten path and visit some unusual places in and around Vancouver.
 So, we couldn’t resist visiting this train wreck.
 A train wreck might not seem like a can’t-miss attraction, but this one was hidden in an old-growth forest, with no train tracks in sight.

 The mystery behind the train wreck was unsolved for many years until recently.
 While the train crash took place over sixty years ago, the rusty wreckage has become a popular place of interest in Whistler.

 While I love my trusty GPS, sometimes, it steers me astray.
 This was the case of trying to access the parking lot for the start of the trail.
 The GPS wanted me to pull over on the Sea to Sky Highway (highway 99) because it indicated the train wreck was nearby.

 However, to get to the parking lot from Highway 99, turn south onto Cheakamus Lakes Road.
 At the fork, continue right onto Legacy Way.
 Turn right at Jane Lakes Road, which turns into Whistler Quarry Road.

 The dirt parking lot is on the left-hand side.
 The signage is small and easy to miss.
 If you end up in the mining area, you’ve gone too far.

 The Train Wreck Hike

 From the parking lot, cross the road for the start of the 2 km round-trip trail.
-The estimated hike is one hour, although we took much longer as we explored the wreckage and took lots of photos.
-The well-liked Whistler train wreck hike is relatively flat, well-marked, and easy compared to the Grouse Grind in Vancouver and our local hike, the Crunch in Coquitlam.
+The estimated hike is one hour, and an easy hike to do in Whistler.
+However, we took much longer as we explored the wreckage and took lots of photos.

 While the train wreck hike is open all year round, it will require snowshoes in the winter months.
 The trail is suitable for all ages and dog-friendly, but a newly erect sign reminded me, that we were in bear country.